gclssvglx/python-workshop/slides.md

 FAILED (errors=1)
 ```

 It's trying to tell us that it can't find the `contains` method.
+We forgot to tell it!

 ---

-# So, we'll tell it where to find it
+# Let's do that then

 Update `test/test_string_utils.py`...